vayamkh2003/vayamkh2003/README.md

 - 👋 Hi, I’m @vayamkh2003
-- 👀 I’m interested in web3.0
+- 👀 I’m interested in ML
-- 🌱 I begin learning solidity.
+- 🌱
 - 💞️ I’m looking to collaborate on ...
 - 📫 dm me on @vayam_kh_